SergeiNikolenko/single_cell_perturbations/README.md

 This is 3rd place solution in challenge Open Problems – Single-Cell Perturbations.
 Link to a detailed solution https://www.kaggle.com/competitions/open-problems-single-cell-perturbations/discussion/458750.
+Link to a required data https://www.kaggle.com/competitions/open-problems-single-cell-perturbations/data.
+### Needed data
-Link to a required data https://www.kaggle.com/competitions/open-problems-single-cell-perturbations/data. de_train.parquet - training data id_map.csv - test data - prediction is made for it. sample_submission.csv - sample of submission in kaggle challange
+* de_train.parquet - training data
+* id_map.csv - test data - prediction is made for it.
+* sample_submission.csv - sample of submission in kaggle challange

 ## Technologies
 Project is created with: